 I ran workshops in Dusseldorf, Paris and London, and interviewed people across Europe, to help an IT infrastructure provider understand its different national personalities and pin down the core values they all share.
 All the conversations came together beautifully to give them a very strong, internationally agreed-on sense of who they are and how they work.

 fine tuning Crisis Action

 Conflict resolution charity Crisis Action asked me to put together a short, sharp better writing session.
 I think they were the single most international group I’ve ever worked with!
-It was fascinating helping them critique different writing styles and understand what can work for them all.
+It was fascinating helping them critique their different writing styles and understand what can work for them all.

 bringing a charity’s new start to life

 One of the big English charities has just redefined who they are and how they work.
 I wrote and edited their new strategy guide and annual report.
 It’s been fascinating understanding the breadth of their aims and activities, then helping explain them to the world.

 training and writing at Vodafone

 Another Afia job – this time, I spent over a year working with Vodafone.
 I helped define their new tone of voice.
 Then I ran an extended training programme for their agencies and several hundred of their staff.
 There was a fair bit of onsite editing, rewriting and general word-related trouble-shooting, too.

 sharpening up Legal & General